-Though many of our kids were off school, Presidents’ Day at Mercy Home was filled with many different opportunities to learn thanks to events organized by The Academy.
+Though many of our kids were off school, Presidents’ Day at Mercy Home was filled with many different opportunities to learn thanks to events organized by Education & Career Resources.

 The day began with a career panel, which was attended by around 40 of our young people from both campuses.
 Speakers included Mercy Home chef Nyah Griffin, Board of Regents member and special investigator at the Illinois Attorney General’s office Eddie Gamble, Matthew Searle, assistant director at the experimental station of Blackstone Bikes, and family nurse practitioner at Lurie Children’s Hospital Kat Brennan.